Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 The Fogo! has rightfully earned a position in my list of the best charcoals.
 It has got almost everything one should look for in a premium quality charcoal.
 It is affordable, efficient, easy to handle and most of all, it passes on its classic hardwood flavor to the foods when cooked over an open fire.

 Rockwood Lump Charcoal Best Natural Lump Charcoal

 Rockwood premium all natural lump charcoal is a quite new offer and you have to know about it.
-It works in smokers, a Weber traditional charcoal grill, usual smoke charcoal grills and also capable for a Green Egg.
+It works in smokers, a Weber traditional charcoal grill, usual smoke charcoal grills, and also capable of a Green Egg.

 It’s not pressed together so you’ll see when you open this up it’s not like a synthetic briquette.
 And it’s 100 percent Missouri.